-France is very active in all the formal and informal forums dealing with disarmament and non-proliferation in order to promote effective multilateralism in these areas.
+France is very active in all the formal and informal forums promoting talks on disarmament and non-proliferation

 In multilateral forums

 At the United Nations Security Council

 La France au Conseil de Sécurité des Nations Unies

 France’s action takes place first of all at the United Nations Security Council, given it is one of its five permanent member States.

 At the UN Security Council, France undertakes its responsibilities in maintaining international peace and security.
 It also contributed, concerning weapons of mass destruction (WMD), to several initiatives, most notably :

 The Security Council declaration of January the 31st of 1992, which affirmed the necessity for all the UN member States to fulfil their obligations related to disarmament, arms control, and to prevent weapons of mass destruction proliferation ;

 Resolution 1540 of April 28th of 2004, which affirms that the proliferation, notably by non-state actors, of nuclear, chemical, biological weapons and their vectors constitutes a threat for international peace and security.
 Resolution 1977 (2011) renewed the 1540 Committee mandate for 10 years ;